This section describes the frame step function.

 [Frame Step] means the interval, expressed in frames, at which the same picture is displayed within 24 frames* (1 sec).

 (For general animation)

 The default setting is full frames, so the motion is smooth, but by using the frame step function, it is possible to reproduce the sharpness of motion as in limited animation.

 In the video below, the left side does not use the frame step setting (full frame) and the right side uses the frame step setting.

 Frame Step Setting

-You will find the frame step property at the bottom of the [Property group] under [Placement & Opacity] on the timeline.
+You can find the frame step properties in the [Placement & Opacity] property group of the timeline.

 By clicking on the frame step setting button (1), you can select single, double, or triple frame steps.